1996 United States presidential election

-The 1996 United States presidential election was the 53rd quadrennial presidential election, held on Tuesday, November 5, 1996.
-Incumbent Democratic President Bill Clinton defeated former Senate Majority Leader Bob Dole, the Republican nominee, and Ross Perot, the Reform Party nominee and 1992 presidential candidate.
+Presidential elections were held in the United States on November 5, 1996.
+Incumbent Democratic president Bill Clinton and his running mate, incumbent vice president Al Gore, were elected to a second term.
+They defeated the Republican ticket of former Senate majority leader Bob Dole and former secretary of housing and urban development Jack Kemp and the Reform ticket of businessman Ross Perot and economist Pat Choate.

-Clinton and Vice President Al Gore were re-nominated without incident by the Democratic Party.
-Numerous candidates entered the 1996 Republican primaries, with Dole considered the early front-runner.
+Clinton and Vice President Gore were re-nominated without incident by the Democratic Party.
+Numerous candidates entered the 1996 Republican primaries, with Dole considered the early frontrunner.
 Dole clinched the nomination after defeating challenges by publisher Steve Forbes and paleoconservative leader Pat Buchanan.
-Dole's running mate was Jack Kemp, a former Congressman and football player who had served as the Housing Secretary under President George H. W. Bush.
-Ross Perot, who had won 18.9% of the popular vote as an independent candidate in the 1992 election, ran as the candidate of the Reform Party.
+Dole's running mate was Jack Kemp, a former New York congressman and football player who had served as the housing secretary under President George H. W. Bush.
+Ross Perot, who had won 18.9% of the popular vote as an independent candidate in 1992, ran as the candidate of the Reform Party.
 Perot received less media attention in 1996 and was excluded from the presidential debates.

 Clinton's chances of winning were initially considered slim in the middle of his term, as his party had lost both the House of Representatives and the Senate in 1994 for the first time in decades.
 He was able to regain ground as the economy began to recover from the early 1990s recession with a relatively stable world stage.
-Clinton tied Dole to Newt Gingrich, the unpopular Republican Speaker of the House, and warned that Republicans would increase the deficit and slash spending on popular programs like Social Security and Medicare.
-Dole promised an across-the-board 15% reduction in federal income taxes and labeled Clinton as a member of the "spoiled" Baby Boomer generation.
+Clinton tied Dole to Newt Gingrich, the arch-conservative Republican speaker of the House, and expressed concern that Republicans would increase the deficit and slash spending on popular programs like Social Security and Medicare.
+Dole promised an across-the-board 15% reduction in federal income taxes and labeled Clinton as a "spoiled" Baby Boomer who "never grew up" and "never sacrificed."
 Dole's age was a persistent issue in the election, and gaffes by Dole exacerbated the issue for his campaign.

-Clinton maintained a consistent polling edge over Dole, and he won re-election with a substantial margin in the popular vote and the Electoral College.
-Clinton became the first Democrat since Franklin D. Roosevelt to win two straight presidential elections.
-Dole won 40.7% of the popular vote and 159 electoral votes, while Perot won 8.4% of the popular vote.
-Despite Dole's defeat, the Republican Party was able to maintain majorities in both the House of Representatives and the Senate.
-Voter turnout was registered at 49.0%, the lowest for a presidential election since 1924.

-As of 2020, this was the last time that Kentucky, Louisiana, West Virginia, Arkansas, Missouri, and Tennessee voted for the Democratic candidate in a presidential election.
-It was also the last time Arizona had voted for a Democratic candidate until 2020.
-Five states switched party predominance in 1996 with their presidential voting: Montana, Colorado, and Georgia were flipped by Senator Dole, while Florida and Arizona were flipped by President Clinton.
-This is also the last time a third-party candidate finished with over 5% of the vote nationwide.
+On election day, Clinton defeated Dole by a wide margin, winning 379 electors to Dole's 159 and taking 49.2% of the national popular vote to Dole's 40.7%.
+As in 1992, Perot's strong candidacy held both major party candidates below 50% nationwide.
+Notably, Clinton's strength with many southern and rural whites makes him the last Democrat to carry the states of Kentucky, Louisiana, West Virginia, Arkansas, Missouri, and Tennessee in a presidential election.
+He was also the last Democrat to win Arizona until 2020.
+This is also the last election where either major party nominee would get under 50,000,000 votes.